 It is worth looking through them from time to time to check for signs suggesting that your emails might be getting blocked because of SPAM content or your reputation as a sender is getting worse.

 In bounce messages, you can find the response from your prospect’s servers why the email couldn’t be delivered.
-You should look out for those who will suggest that your email couldn’t be delivered because you’re not recognized as a valid sender - those might indicate problems with your domain or email reputation.
+You should look out for those that will suggest that your email couldn’t be delivered because you’re not recognized as a valid sender – those might indicate problems with your domain or email reputation.
 Also, for the ones pointing out your content.

 The reasons you should watch out for: